 Fall 2019

-Introduces students to innovative emerging technologies and techniques in digital fabrication and design through a project-based studio environment.
-Students will be asked to develop design solutions that could be leveraged to benefit humanity through material investigations, cradle-to-cradle methodology, and more advanced methods in design optimization.
+Introduces students to emerging technologies and techniques in digital fabrication and design through a project-based studio environment.
+Students will be asked to develop design solutions that benefit humanity through material investigations, cradle-to-cradle methodology, and more advanced methods in design optimization.
+May be repeated up to 12 total credit hours.
+Recommended corequisite: EPOD 3101.

-EPOD 3101 - Ethics and Professional Responsibilities for Environmental Products of Design
+EPOD 3101 - Theory and Ethics in Design

 Primary Instructor